ThomasGuy/base_react_template/README.md

-## React, Gulp Template
+### React, Gulp Template for Browser Prototyping

-A basic template bit like create-react-app, for prototyping react-hooks
+A base template, a bit like create-react-app, for prototyping react, react-hooks etc

+in the browser using browser-sync reload